 If hatred and restlessness emerge, then it’s not progress, but it’s something that will hinder us from achieving our ultimate goal – lasting peace and social stability.
 We need to understand that we are also in a time of globalization, where different types of people with varied cultures, religions and backgrounds are living together in one area.
 Our world has become more diverse and it became multicultural.
 It’s important that we establish tolerance, so as to foster harmony and understanding.

 Without tolerance, especially religious tolerance, it’s impossible to maintain peace in a particular location or country for that matter.
 Loyalty and obedience cannot be established in a society without religious tolerance.
 These traits are borne from feelings of love and affection.
 When a citizen loves his country, he or she will exhibit devotion and loyalty and will endure sacrifices for the sake of that nation.

 The Dangers of Religious Intolerance

-Lack of tolerance can lead to violence, fighting, and it can destroy the security and peace in our society.
+Lack of tolerance can lead to hate crimes, violence, fighting, and it can destroy the security and peace in our society.
 When a group of people becomes intolerant, they often resort to aggression and they will use force to support their agenda.

 We have seen incidents like these in recent history, where a group of people who are intolerant, have attacked people of other faiths.
 They have burned their places of worship and destroyed their communities.
 These unfortunate events can only be prevented when everyone tried to express themselves in a respectful and decent way with tolerance.